ShahadatShuvo/DJEcomAPI/README.md

 # inventory-management
-This is a inventory management system
+This is a simple Ecommerce API with Django and Django REST Framework

 # How to Setup
 1. Clone Project